 - Locations: Montana, Idaho, Wyoming, Colorado

-While all four national parks on the itinerary have the Rocky Mountains in common, each offers a totally different outdoor experience!
+While all four national parks on this road trip itinerary have the Rocky Mountains in common, each offers a totally different outdoor experience!
 Plan time to make pit stops at the numerous national forests as you drive through this majestic mountain range.

 Glacier National Park

-Coined as the “Crown of the Continent” for a reason, Glacier National Park is known for its winding rivers and picture-perfect mountain views.
-Look past the vast sea of wildflowers to spot bighorn sheep, grizzly bears, and mountain goats.
+Coined as the “Crown of the Continent,” Glacier National Park is known for its winding rivers and picture-perfect mountain views.
+Look past the vast sea of wildflowers in one of the most incredible northwest national parks to spot bighorn sheep, grizzly bears, and mountain goats.
 Discover rustic lodging or make the most of the sparkling waters with river camping.

 Yellowstone National Park

 When you imagine the ultimate national park road trip, Yellowstone National Park is likely on the list.
 Touted as the first national park, Yellowstone is most famous for geothermal features such as Old Faithful and Mammoth Hot Springs.
-All ages can take a hike or ride a horse—just remember to watch for grizzly bears!
+All ages can take a hike or ride a horse to experience more of the park’s hidden wonders.
 With tons of outdoor recreation available and ranger-led tours, this is one of the best national park vacations for families.

 Grand Teton National Park

 Glistening lakes, endless trails, and soaring mountains make Grand Teton National Park a national park getaway you won’t want to miss!
 Snake River flows through the park and is ideal for fishing or floating.
-Keep your feet on the ground with over 200 miles of trails, or catch some air and test your mountaineering skills.
+Keep your feet on the ground and hike the 200+ miles of trails, or catch some air and test your mountaineering skills.

 Rocky Mountain National Park

 One of the best national parks to visit is Rocky Mountain National Park.
 It’s the perfect stop to set up camp for a night or two or enjoy a scenic picnic.
 With activities like horseback riding, hiking, rock climbing, and fishing, there’s no shortage of things to do.
-If you don’t have a lot fo time, just drive the “Highway to the Sky” and experience the gorgeous views as you rise in elevation on Trail Ridge Road.
+If you don’t have a lot of time for this leg of your national park road trip, you can drive the “Highway to the Sky” across the park and experience its gorgeous views as you rise in elevation on Trail Ridge Road.